 The “Tablas Creek Vineyard” label debuted with the construction of the estate winery for the 1997 vintage.

 Tablas Creek Vineyard follows the centuries old Châteauneuf-du-Pape tradition of blending chosen varietals, which produces wines that are more complex and elegant, better balanced, richer and deeper than single varietal wines.
 Winemaking techniques, including dry farming, native yeast fermentation, and the use of large, neutral French oak foudres for aging have been chosen to produce wines that are authentic representations of the grapes, place and vintage from which they come.

 The red wines, comprising about two thirds of the vineyard’s production, are made from Mourvèdre, Grenache Noir, Syrah, and Counoise.
 The white wines are made from Roussanne, Viognier, Marsanne, Picpoul Blanc, and Grenache Blanc.
-Total quantity produced was averaged 16,000 cases between 2006 and 2010 and should grow to 25,000 by 2015.
+Total production averages around 25,000 cases per year.
 Read more about the wines.

 Offering wine en primeur is a time-honored French tradition where valued customers are offered the opportunity to secure a limited quantity of sought-after wines at a special price in advance of bottling and general release.
 On 12/7 VINsiders are invited to join Tablas Creek's winemakers to taste the 2012 Esprit de Tablas and 2012 Panoplie, and all VINsiders may order futures at the exclusive 30% en primeur discount off eventual release price.
 Event details » More events »

 At Tablas Creek, we want to help you celebrate in style.
 We have several ways in which you can give the gift of Tablas Creek, including four special holiday gift packs (on which we include no-charge shipping), Tablas Creek gift cards, gift VINsider memberships and more.

 November 28, 2013